Snowapril/Procedural-Terrain-Estimator/README.md

 # Procedural-Terrain-Estimator
-generate procedural terrains by specific data and algorithm (soon will be decided) and estimate them with tensorflow. with it's meta score, choose highed one and render it using OpenGL.
+generate procedural terrains by specific data and algorithm (soon will be decided) and estimate them with tensorflow. with it's meta score, choose highest one and render it using OpenGL.